n8n-io/discourse-n8n-wf/README.md

 git clone <this repository>
 ```

-# Discourse settings

-You need to whitelist the domain your iframes are calling in the admin settings of Discourse
+Make sure you also whitelist the domain your iframes are calling in the admin settings of Discourse.